iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/addToCollection.md

 # addToCollection

-Method to transfer one of your protected data to a collection of yours in the Data Sharing smart-contract.
+Method to transfer one of your protected data to a collection of yours in the Data Sharing smart contract.

 Under the hood, this method performs two actions:

-- Approve the Data Sharing smart-contract to transfer the protected data.
+- Approve the Data Sharing smart contract to transfer the protected data.
 - Add the protected data to your collection.

 ## Usage